Kaman K-MAX: Design

-The transmission has a reduction ratio of 24:1 in three stages, and is designed for unlimited life.
-The rotor blades (which turn in opposite directions) are built with a wooden spar and fiberglass trailing edge sections.
+The transmission has a reduction ratio of 24.3:1 in three stages, and is designed for unlimited life.
+The two rotor masts are set at an angle of 25 degrees apart to allow the rotors to intermesh with each other.
+The masts transfer rotation from the transmission to the rotor blades.
+The rotor blades (which turn in opposite directions at 250—270 rpm) are built with a Sitka spruce wooden spar and Nomex fiberglass trailing edge sections.
 Wood was chosen for its damage tolerance and fatigue resistance; and to take advantage of field experience and qualification data amassed from a similar spar on the HH-43 Huskie helicopter, built for the U.S. Air Force in the 1950s and 1960s.
-The pilot controls blade pitch with tubes running inside the mast and rotor blades to move servo flaps that pitch the blades, reducing required force and avoiding the added weight, cost and maintenance of hydraulic controls.
+The pilot controls the blade pitch via steel tubes running inside the mast and rotor blades to move servo flaps that pitch the blades, reducing required force and avoiding the added weight, cost and maintenance of hydraulic controls.
+Due to the rotor principle, the helicopter is operated slightly differently compared to regular helicopters, and pilots go through a flight training program in an HH-43 Huskie.

 First termination of production

 Between 1991 and 2003, thirty-eight K-MAX helicopters had been completed by Kaman.
 In 2003, amid a wider downturn that impacted the whole aviation industry, it was decided to shutter the production line.
-However, this move did not led to development work being halted; instead, such initiatives were continued for an extended period and new partners on the programme were sought.
+However, this move did not lead to development work being halted; instead, such initiatives were continued for an extended period and new partners on the programme were sought.